FREE SHIPPING OVER $75

 Can topical vitamin C be absorbed through the skin?

 Yes!
 Vitamin C can be absorbed through the skin, though it depends on the type.
-Vitamin C that is formulated for skin care is the best to use.
+Vitamin C that is formulated for skincare is the best to use.